printto/BetterDiscord-SmoothAnim/README.md

 This theme focuses on using `transition` for better performance.
 Keyframes are used selectively to enhance appearance.

-This theme does **not** change Discord’s visual layout or colours, only the animations — making it compatible with most other themes.
+This theme also changes BetterDiscord’s visual layout and colours, you may use only the transitions, animations, and keyframes — making it compatible with other themes.